 Recently, I participated in another boundary/personal power lesson between Zorra and Juliet.
 As a naturopathic doctor and healing intuitive, Dr. Juliet works with people and boundaries all day long.
 She is also a wife, mother, sister and daughter – plenty of opportunities for healthy boundaries there too!

 Zorra and Posa were in the arena that encloses our hay container and both Juliet and I had already been with the herd for over four hours on this hot day.
 We were both tired, hungry and ready to go home.
 I asked Juliet, “Do you want to man the gate, or get these two out of the arena?”
 The gate is easier, but Juliet felt a voice telling her to go into the arena.
 It’s always a dance, because all the horses want to get into the arena, and no one wants to leave.
-So when you have 7 horses looking for any opportunity to get into one small area, it can make getting a horse (who also doesn’t want to leave) out of there, a wee bit challenging.
+So when you have 7 horses looking for any opportunity to get into one small area, it can make getting a horse out of there (who also doesn’t want to leave), a wee bit challenging.

 And yes, we take turns with the horses and they all get equal treats (alfalfa, vitamins, compost leavings) but the horses love the arena because they’ve decided it’s the ‘special place’.
 It also allows for more intensive/focused interaction with a human, because the horse doesn’t need to stay aware of where all the other horses are.